-- The summary provided should be consistent with the Milestone Summary Table in the SOPO. - Go/No-Go Decision Points: The applicant should provide a summary of project-wide go/no-go decision points at appropriate points in the Workplan.
+- proprietary process" is unacceptable).
+It is the applicant's responsibility to prepare an adequately detailed task plan to describe the proposed project and the plan for addressing the objectives of this FOA.
+The summary provided should be consistent with the SOPO.
+The SOPO will contain a more detailed description of the WBS and tasks. - Milestone Summary: The applicant should provide a summary of appropriate milestones throughout the project to demonstrate success.
+A milestone may be either a progress measure (which can be activity based) or a SMART technical milestone.
+SMART milestones should be Specific, Measurable, Achievable, Relevant, and Timely, and must demonstrate a technical achievement rather than simply completing a task.
+Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one milestone per quarter for the duration of the project with at least one SMART technical milestone per year (depending on the project, more milestones may be necessary to comprehensively demonstrate progress).
+The applicant should also provide the means by which the milestone will be verified.
+The summary provided should be consistent with the Milestone Summary Table in the SOPO. - Go/No-Go Decision Points: The applicant should provide a summary of project-wide go/no-go decision points at appropriate points in the Workplan.
 A go/no-go decision point is a risk management tool and a project management best practice to ensure that, for the current phase or period of performance, technical success is definitively achieved and potential for success in future phases or periods of performance is evaluated, prior to actually beginning the execution of future phases.
 Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one project-wide go/no-go decision point for each budget period (12 to 18-month period) of the project.
 The Applicant should also provide the specific technical criteria to be used to make the go/no-go decision.
-The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - o The roles of each Project Team member - Any critical handoffs/interdependencies among Project Team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - o The approach to project risk management - A description of how project changes will be handled - o If applicable, the approach to Quality Assurance/Control - How communications will be maintained among Project Team members - Commercialization and Market Transformation Plan: The applicant should provide both commercialization and market transformation plans, including the following:
+The summary provided should be consistent with the SOPO.
+Go/no-go decision points are considered "SMART" and can fulfill the requirement for an annual SMART milestone. - End of Project Goal: The applicant should provide a summary of the end of project goal(s).
+Unless otherwise specified in the FOA, the minimum requirement is that each project must have one SMART end of project goal.
+The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: